 (iv) The lone pairs of electrons occupy more space than the bond pairs.

-(v) The magnitude of the repulsion between various electron pairs in a given molecule decrease in the following order.
+(v) The magnitude of the repulsion between various electron pairs in a given molecule decreases in the following order.

 Lone pair- lone pair > lone pair-bond > bond pair-bond pair.
 These repulsions are called Vander Waals repulsions.